The Power of Giving

 Lend a helping hand when you see someone in need.
 Don’t turn your head and pretend you don’t see that person struggling to carry bags or fix a flat tire.
 Consider giving the homeless man on the corner some food.

 Help someone get motivated to take action.
-Do you know someone who needs to register for college classes, go get in shape, or get involved in a community but they are hesitant?
+Do you know someone who needs to register for college classes, get in shape, or get involved in a community, but they are hesitant?
 Help them get there physically and emotionally.

 Comfort and be nice to people.
 Most aggressive/rude people are usually that way because they haven’t had enough love and affection in their life.
 Show them there is another way.

 Don’t be afraid to help loners, outcasts, etc. If you see warning signs, talk to them.
-Ask how how they are doing (not in the arbitrary “Hey, how’s it going?” attitude).
-Really ask them.
+Ask how how they are doing (not in the arbitrary “Hey, how’s it going?” way.
+Really ask them, several times.
 Get to know them and they may open up.
 Often times people feel overwhelmed when they don’t have someone close to talk to and express their feelings.
 And if someone is suicidal, call a suicide hotline and seek a professional.
-The one on edge may not understand that whatever is going on in their life is just their current situation.
+The one at their wits end may not understand that whatever is going on in their life is just their current situation.
+Situations and conditions change.
 Suicide is never the answer.

 Sometimes people need someone to talk to.
 Just be there fully and listen to them.
 Let them vent.
 Don’t let them continue complaining for too long and victimize themselves.
 Let them vent and help them move on.